troygoode/MembershipStarterKit/README.markdown

 ## Configure Membership & Roles Providers

 1. Make sure you've configured your web.config properly for Membership and Roles.
-If you aren’t sure of how to do this, take a look at the first two articles in [this series by Scott Mitchell at 4GuysFromRolla](http://www.4guysfromrolla.com/articles/120705-1.aspx).
+If you aren't sure of how to do this, take a look at the first two articles in [this series by Scott Mitchell at 4GuysFromRolla](http://www.4guysfromrolla.com/articles/120705-1.aspx).
   * *Hint:* use C:\Windows\Microsoft.NET\Framework\v2.0.50727\aspnet_regsql.exe, and then grant your web site's application pool user access to the database.
 2. Make sure the user identity of your application pool has sufficient permissions to the aspnet database.
 3. Add the following code to your global.asax to keep the membership system updated with each user's last activity date: